 - Make sure to remind the children to avoid getting pool water in their mouths or swallowing it.

 - Keep an eye out for feces in the pool or children with dirty diapers.
 In case you spot one of those, clear the pool of children, empty the water, and clean the pool.
-Once the pool is dry after cleaning, leave it in the sun for four hours at least.
+Once the pool is dry after cleaning, please leave it in the sun for four hours at least.

 - Empty the pool regularly.
 Larger pools that can’t be drained regularly must have appropriate filtration and disinfection systems that meet the same requirements as full-size pools do.

-Playing with water in the summer is fun and cooling, but remember that water is a dangerous thing.
+Playing with water in the summer is fun and cooling, but remember that water is dangerous.
 When choosing an inflatable kiddie pool, you must make sure that it will be safe for your kid.
 Make sure to get a good, durable pool, preferably with a sunshade.
 Pay attention to age ratings as well.
 Aside from that, remember to watch the children playing in the pool at all times.